CNSP-Workshop/CNSP-resources/docs/datasimPage.rst

 ############################

+One challenge of running TRFs on real EEG data is that the ground-truth neural signal buried behind the EEG noise is unknown.
+As such, the TRF evaluation metrics are based on noisy data.
-With neural signal analysis the ground-truth signal is not available, and is often obscured by large amounts of noise.
-However, for the development of methodologies for neural signal analysis, and for the generation of numerical expectations on a hypothesis, it is necessary to know the ground-truth signal.
+However, for the development of methodologies for neural signal analysis, and for the generation of numerical expectations on a hypothesis, it is important to know that ground-truth signal.
-Simulation data can be used for these problems.
+Simulation data is one possible approach to carry out such investigations while having access and control over the ground-truth signal.

+Here, we provide a simulation toolkit consisting of a small set of Matlab functions and of a graphical interface.
-The simulation toolkit is a graphical interface for easily running simulations.
-The three steps needed shown in the figure below: (1) Design TRF, (2) Select TRF, (3)Simulate neural signal.
+The simulation toolbox is in the `CNSP-Resources GitHub repository <https://github.com/CNSP-Workshop/CNSP-resources>`_.
+The three steps needed for running simulations, as depicted in the figure below:
+(1) Design TRF, (2) Select TRF, (3)Simulate neural signal.

 .. image:: images/simulation.png